 self-drive safari in Chobe

-When hiring a car make sure it is a fully equipped 4×4 which can handle the deep sand and rugged terrain.
-Familiarise yourself with the vehicle before you leave and ask for assistance if you are unsure of anything.
+When renting your vehicle, make sure you choose the perfect fully equipped 4×4 which can handle the deep sand and rugged terrain.
+Familiarise yourself with the vehicle before you go on safari and ask for assistance if you are unsure of anything.

-Being friendly helps; ask guides and other fellow selfdrivers about what they have seen.
+Being friendly helps.
+Ask other fellow selfdrivers about what they have seen.
 The speed limit is slow and roads have single tracks or lanes, which allow you to converse with passing drivers while in the safety of your car.

 self-drive safari in Chobe